MathieuAuclair/Cells.io/README.md

 # Cells.io
 ### Run on localhost port 8080

-to launch a server just open a terminal in the project folder and enter these commands
+to launch a server just open a terminal in the project folder and enter these commands, this demo is in localhost:8080

 * npm install
 * node server.js